 By visiting the Business Search provided by the Secretary of State, you can check an LLC's status.
 When an LLC is forfeited or suspended, it's possible to return the company to active status by resolving the issue with the state's Franchise Tax Board.
 You can contact the Franchise Tax Board by phone or by visiting their website.

 You will need to pay a $20 fee when filing Form LLC-12.
 If you pay by check, you should make your check payable to the Secretary of State.

 If you are filing an SOI in order to report a change to your LLC, you will not need to pay a fee.
 You can get certified copies of your SOI by paying $1 for the first page and $0.50 for every additional page.
 You can have copies certified by filing them with your statement and paying an $8 fee.
 A $250 penalty may be charged if you file your statement late.

 If you fail to file the required SOI, the Secretary of State has the ability to forfeit or suspend the privileges, rights, and powers of your entity.
 It's possible to avoid these penalties by filing a Request for Waiver of Liability.
 After you have received a liability notification, you will have thirty days to submit this waiver request.
 When you submit the waiver request, you need to explain why you were unable to file your Statement of Information on time.
 The reasons for your late filing must be “good cause,” and you will need to sign this waiver under penalty of perjury.

 If you need help with Form LLC-12, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.